Why You Should Have the CIMT Test

 There is another common ultrasound scan of the carotid arteries that is often confused with the carotid IMT test, it’s called a carotid duplex scan.
 This scan is often sold at discounted rates as part of a health screening package and unfortunately does not provide the same information.
 The carotid duplex scan is a simple measure of blood flow through the arteries of the neck.
 A duplex scan does not assess the lining of the artery wall for thickening and duplex scan reports are often noted as ‘Normal’ with up to a 50% blockage in the carotid arteries.
 In fact, they are so unreliable, that the United States Preventative Services Task Force (USPSTF) has advised against this test for screening for vascular disease in asymptomatic healthy adults.

-The carotid IMT Test is not often covered by insurance which leaves most consumers to pay cash for the test and the price can range from $250-$450 depending on who performs the exam and how it is graded.
+The carotid IMT Test is not often covered by insurance which leaves most consumers to pay cash for the test and the price can range from $250-$550 depending on who performs the exam and how it is graded.
 It is a great tool for diagnosing risk, monitoring improvement to treatment, and deciding when not to use a medication when other traditional risk factors might dictate otherwise, according to medical guidelines.
-Carotid IMT is one of the most useful tools in cardiovascular disease diagnostics.
-To read more about the details of the IMT Test, click HERE.
+The IMT test is one of the most useful tools in cardiovascular disease diagnostics.
+Contact our office today to get yours booked!